Everett parents protest elementary school uniform policy on the first day of classes

 The district did not immediately say what would happen if the student refuses to change his or her clothes.

-Upon seeing Wednesday's protest outside the school, longtime educator Jan Radford spoke out on favor of uniforms.
+Upon seeing Wednesday's protest outside the school, longtime educator Jan Radford spoke out in favor of uniforms.

 She said she has seen what happens without them.